Yeikzy/SimpleBot/README.md

 # How do I use it ?

 1. Clone this repository in your webserver root
-Simply type the following commands:
+Simply type the following commands or run botinstall.cmd.
 ```
 $ npm install pm2 -g